 Somewhere in our early lives, we learn that exposing our weaknesses is not a good thing.
 Along the way, we figure out ways to shield ourselves from that exposure as often as we can.
 It is in our nature to want to be in control.
 This holds true in the business world, where we don’t want anyone to know we fear anything.

-However, the ability to share imperfections and insecurities helps us be our authentic selves.
+However, the ability to share imperfections, insecurities and to embrace vulnerability, helps us be our authentic selves.
 It is what connects us to others and what builds strong, trusting relationships.
 And it takes courage to do so.

 Fran Weissman, CFO at Amscan, Inc. thought that vulnerability was a handicap in the workplace.
 She thought bringing your A-game to work meant arriving with your poker-face, and showing no emotion.
 For her, a personal crisis pushed her to show vulnerability.
 Just as Fran earned her first VP position, her daughter had a health issue and needed heart surgery.
 Normally, Fran did not share her personal challenges at work, but she knew she had to ask her team for help.
 She had to lean on them, and it required her to open up.

 “What I realized was that when you embrace vulnerability, people like to help.
 People feel valued and empowered when you ask them to step in for you.
 I always made work about work.
 In reality, it’s the person that shows up…that’s what your team wants to see.”

 Sarena Lin, President of Cargill Feed and Nutrition, cut her teeth at McKinsey with strategy work.
 When she started at Cargill in the role of leading corporate strategy and development with a team of 90, she was very comfortable in this role.
 Two years later, she was tapped by the CEO to lead Cargill Feed and Nutrition; a group covering 200 locations with 15,000 employees.
 Sarena’s instincts told her she needed to prove herself and show that she was in control.